Town of Aurora Economic Development

 Economic Development supports a healthy business environment that attracts new business and responds to the needs of the current business community.
 The division aims to create supportive relationships with local businesses, working towards creating opportunities and incentives to attract new investments to the Town.

-The Town of Aurora's Economic Development strategy was adopted in 2003.
+The Town of Aurora's Economic Development Action Plan was adopted in 2012.
 The Strategy provides Council, Town staff and the local community with a framework to undertake new municipal economic initiatives and functions as a guide for policy and decision-making with respect to economic development.

 The Economic Development Advisory Committee